Recycle to Read Textiles

 How do we take part?

 Register for a free account for your school with the Pod (if your school is not already registered).
-Login and sign up to the Recycle to Read campaign of your choice.
+Login and sign up to the Recycle to Read Textiles campaign to hold a collection day for unwanted textiles to earn £200 per tonne (20p per kilo) in book rewards.

 What happens after we sign up to a campaign?